Celiac disease - sprue

 Celiac disease cannot be cured.
 Your symptoms will go away and the villi in the lining of the intestines will heal if you follow a lifelong gluten-free diet.
 Do not eat foods, drink beverages, or take medicines that contain wheat, barley, rye, and possibly oats.

 You must read food and drug labels carefully to look ingredients that may include these grains.
 It may be hard to stick to a gluten-free diet because wheat and barley grains are common in the American diet.
 Over time, most people are able to adapt and get better.
 You should NOT begin the gluten-free diet before you are diagnosed.
 Starting the diet will affect testing for the disease.

 In most cases, following a well-balanced, gluten-free diet is the only treatment you need to stay well.
 Your health care provider may need to prescribe vitamin and mineral supplements.

 Sometimes, short-term use of corticosteroids (such as prednisone) may be needed if sprue does not respond to treatment.

 When you are diagnosed, get help from a registered dietitian who specializes in celiac disease and the gluten-free diet.
 A support group may also help you cope with the disease and diet.

 Following a gluten-free diet heals the damage to the intestines and prevents further damage.
-This healing most often occurs within 3 - 6 months in children.
-Recovery may take 2 - 3 years in adults.
+This healing most often occurs within 3 to 6 months in children.
+Recovery may take 2 to 3 years in adults.